 If you are taking this medication for side effects from another medication, your doctor may instruct you to take it on a regular schedule or only as needed.
-If you are taking this medication for Parkinson's disease, your doctor may change the dose of your other medications (e.g., levodopa).
+If you are taking this medication for Parkinson's disease, your doctor may change the dose of your other medications (such as levodopa).
 Follow your doctor's instructions closely.

-Rarely, abnormal drug-seeking behavior (addiction) is possible with this medication.
-Do not increase your dose, take it more frequently, or take it for a longer time than prescribed.
+Though it helps many people, this medication may sometimes cause addiction.
+This risk may be higher if you have a substance use disorder (such as overuse of or addiction to drugs/alcohol).
+Do not increase your dose, take it more often, or use it for a longer time than prescribed.
 Properly stop the medication when so directed.
-Some conditions may become worse when the drug is abruptly stopped.
+Some conditions may become worse when the drug is suddenly stopped.
 Your dose may need to be gradually decreased.

 When used for an extended period, this medication may not work as well and may require different dosing.
 Talk with your doctor if this medication stops working well.
-Inform your doctor if your condition persists or worsens.
+Inform your doctor if your condition lasts or gets worse.

 Drowsiness, dizziness, constipation, flushing, nausea, nervousness, blurred vision, or dry mouth may occur.
 These effects usually lessen as your body gets used to the medicine.
-If any of these effects persist or worsen, contact your doctor or pharmacist promptly.
+If any of these effects last or get worse, contact your doctor or pharmacist promptly.

-Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Get medical help right away if you have any very serious side effects, including: chest pain, severe dizziness/fainting, high fever, fast/irregular/slow heartbeat, mental/mood changes (e.g., confusion, hallucinations, memory problems), eye pain/swelling/redness, vision changes (such as seeing rainbows around lights at night).
+Get medical help right away if you have any very serious side effects, including: chest pain, severe dizziness/fainting, high fever, fast/irregular/slow heartbeat, mental/mood changes (such as confusion, hallucinations, memory problems), eye pain/swelling/redness, vision changes (such as seeing rainbows around lights at night).

-A serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
-Symptoms of a serious allergic reaction include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

-Call your doctor for medical advice about side effects.
+In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.